-Students with disabilities that demonstrate conduct violations will immediately be referred to the Special Populations Coordinator, where intervention plans will be developed and implemented.
-Students with conduct violations that could be the direct results of their disabilities will be required to attend a mandatory intervention meeting with their instructors and their Academic Success Coach and the Special Populations Coordinator.
+Students with disabilities that demonstrate conduct violations will immediately be referred to the Manager of Special Education, where intervention plans will be developed and implemented.
+Students with conduct violations that could be the direct results of their disabilities will be required to attend a mandatory intervention meeting with their instructors and their Academic Success Coach and the Manager of Special Education.
 In instances where students are over the age of 22, The Goodwill Excel Center will not need to continue to implement IEP (which does not serve students over age 22) goals for students who are expelled and will not need to contract services for students who are expelled.